rhizomik/BESDUI/Results/Virtuoso/README.md

 **Task 12**.
 [Export the chosen offer into another information system which uses a different schema](/Benchmark/12.md)
 > "Save in the local computer the information about the vendor for **Offer3499**, this is **half** the task.
 To **complete** it, restrict the output to just label, homepage and country and **map** them to schema.org terms name, url and nationality".

-Currently, Virtuoso Facet can just export the data, but not map it using a different schema.
+Currently, Virtuoso Faceted Browser can just export the data, but not map it using a different schema.
 Consequently, half of the task can be completed and the Capability measure is 50%.

 | Interaction Steps                                            |  K |  P |  H |
 |--------------------------------------------------------------|----|----|----|